adugyeni/My_Cybersecurity_Portfolio/README.md

 # My_Cybersecurity_Portfolio
 ## View the collection of my Cybersecurity Projects
-The table of content for my project description/documentation with their reespective links
+The table of content for my project description/documentation with their respective links

 - Internal Network Penetration Testing (https://github.com/adugyeni/Internal-Network-Penetration-Testing-Report.git)